dki-lab/GrailQA/README.md

 >GrailQA is a new large-scale, high-quality KBQA dataset with 64,331 questions annotated with both answers and corresponding logical forms in different syntax (i.e., SPARQL, S-expression, etc.).
 It can be used to test three levels of generalization in KBQA: **i.i.d.**, **compositional**, and **zero-shot**.

 >For dataset and leaderboard, please refer to the [homepage of GrailQA](https://dki-lab.github.io/GrailQA/).
-In this repository, we help you to reproduce the results of our baseline models and to train new models using our code.
+In this repository, we provide the code for the baseline models for reproducibility and demonstrate how to work with this dataset.

 ## Package Description

-The following lengthy descriptions might seem intimidating.
-You can view it as a reference to help you understand our code when you try to implement your own model using our implementations later, but for now it is totally fine to skip them if you only want to run our models. :blush:
+This repository is structured as follows:

 ```
 GrailQA/
 ├─ model_configs/